Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Discussion

 \subsection{Future work}

-As previously alluded to, there are several immediate directions into which the results that are presented in this work could be extended in future work.
-The downscaling results could be expanded by implementing, and then exploring the use of, the 4D equivalents of other image downscaling algorithms, such as those that were mentioned in Section~\ref{sec:background}.
+As previously alluded to, future efforts could extend the results that are presented in this work in several immediate directions.
+The downscaling results could be expanded by implementing and then exploring the use of the 4D equivalents of other image downscaling algorithms, such as those that were mentioned in Section~\ref{sec:background}.
 The downscaling approach that we took in this work could also be compared and combined with \textit{multi-view} methods, which employ lower-dimensional representations of data that are produced by gathering lower-dimensional images from different angles (perspectives), or by projecting 4D data onto a lower-dimensional space; this could potentially offer some speed or memory advantage.
-This would contrast \textit{volumetric} approaches that process 4D data using 4D operations, such as those applied through a 4D CNN (see Section I.B of \citet{Cao20} for a discussion about multi-view and volumetric approaches).
+This would contrast \textit{volumetric} approaches that process 4D data using 4D operations, such as those applied through a 4D CNN (see Section I.B of~\citet{Cao20} for a discussion about multi-view and volumetric approaches).
 In the 3D setting, \citet{Su15} demonstrate how CAD and voxel data may be projected onto two dimensions by using an `outside' perspective to capture several images of the data from different angles in a similar way to taking X-ray scans of a subject along three orthogonal axes.
 Alternatively, \citet{Shi15} project 3D samples outwards from their centre onto an annulus that wraps around the object.
-Similar ideas have been employed by \citet{Qi16} and \citet{Kan18}.
+Similar ideas have been employed by~\citet{Qi16} and~\citet{Kan18}.
 Nevertheless, \citet{Wan19} suggest that standard volumetric approaches may be more capable of gathering information when compared to multi-view models, and argue that this is because multi-view strategies often fail to encode information from different views.
-It may, however, be easier to implement larger models in lower dimensions, or exploit pre-trained models by fine-tuning \citep{Rus15, Bro16}, which could potentially be useful when handling large 4D data.
+It may, however, be easier to implement larger models in lower dimensions or exploit pre-trained models by fine-tuning~\citep{Rus15, Bro16}, which could potentially be useful when handling large 4D data.